Author Guidelines for Book Reviews

 Religious Remarks

 Where the author wishes to add a remark due to religious rituals, they should always use English.
-For example, when mentioning the word Prophet, instead of using (ï·º), add a footnote saying: Referring to Prophet Muhammad, peace be upon him.
-On every occasion that this book mentions Prophet/Messenger Muhammad, reference to the terminology (Peace Be Upon Him) shall be assumed.
+For example, when mentioning the word "Prophet," instead of using (ﷺ), add a footnote stating: Referring to Prophet Muhammad, peace be upon him.
+On every occasion that this book mentions the name of the Prophet Muhammad, the terminology Peace be upon him' shall be assumed.
+Exceptionally, if the remark is needed only once, use brackets.
+For example, …Muhammad (peace be upon him).

 Submission and Contact